 Together, these principles form a guideline for responsible negotiation.
 Their implication is that a production must negotiate rates within its budgetary means without undercutting the income of its crew.
 A failure to abide by either recommendation may be met with stiff, unintended consequences.

 However, if you find yourself concerned about over-negotiating to lower the cost of BTL payroll services, remember that you have other negotiating tools at your disposal beyond the day rate itself.

-In some cases, offering a kit fee can be a simple way to make a less-than-desirable day rate more enticing to prospective crew members without increasing the cost of your BTL payroll services.
+In some cases, offering a kit fee can be a simple way to make a less than desirable day rate more enticing to prospective crew members without increasing the cost of your BTL payroll services.

 Kit fees increase a crew member’s overall compensation without increasing the risk associated with volatilities like overtime.
 So a kit fee’s impact on your budget is much easier to predict in advance.
-Additionally, kit fees are taxed differently than day rates, a fact that could prove mutually beneficial to both the cost of your BTL payroll services and your crew’s personal finances.
+Additionally, kit fees are taxed differently than day rates, a fact that could prove mutually beneficial to both the cost of your film payroll services and your crew’s personal finances.